Outlook 2020 has concluded

 Thank you to our speakers and chairs for their generous contribution in sharing their expertise and time.
 Thank you also to our delegates who attend this year’s conference – we trust you made many new connections throughout the conference.
 You can catch up on speakers’ presentations here.

 Planning for the 2021 conference will begin mid-year, and we would welcome your recommendations for speakers, ideas for sessions and to explore partnership opportunities.
 We’ll look forward to hearing from you.

-The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) is the research arm of the Australian Government Department of Agriculture and Water Resources.
+The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) is the research arm of the Australian Government Department of Agriculture, Water and the Environment.
 Our mission is to provide professionally independent and world-class multi-disciplinary research, analysis and advice to inform public and private sector decision-makers on significant issues affecting Australia’s agriculture, fisheries and forestry industries.
 Explore the ABARES website for open access publications, surveys, data, media releases and more.